Energy SHINES

 Digital illustration of a house as part of a landscape

-Energy SHINES (Energy Social sciences and Humanities Insights for Non-Energy Sectors) is funded by the UK Energy Research Centre to bring social sciences and humanities insights to bear on the energy-related challenges faced by ‘non-energy’ sectors as they transition to net-zero, and to do so by foregrounding the voices of women SSH researchers.
+Energy SHINES (Energy Social sciences and Humanities Insights for Non-Energy Sectors) was funded by the UK Energy Research Centre to bring social sciences and humanities insights to bear on the energy-related challenges faced by ‘non-energy’ sectors as they transition to net-zero, and to do so by foregrounding the voices of women SSH researchers.

-Energy SHINES is a partnership led by Anglia Ruskin University’s Global Sustainability Institute (GSI) in collaboration with the University of Cambridge, working with five external stakeholder organisations: the UK government, the National Health Service, Yorkshire Water, Cambridgeshire County Council, and the Royal Institute of British Architects.
+Energy SHINES was a partnership led by Anglia Ruskin University’s Global Sustainability Institute (GSI) in collaboration with the University of Cambridge, working with five external stakeholder organisations: the UK government, the National Health Service, Yorkshire Water, Cambridgeshire County Council, and the Royal Institute of British Architects.

 Outputs